 It revolves around a coupling the first collection designed by Giulio Iacchetti for the Italian brand of printing accessories 3D

 Behind the project, a simple mechanism and unexpected reveals hidden intelligence that plasma through 3D print aesthetics and function, geometry and movement, fashion and mechanical.

-Kalikon is in fact composed of a chain of hollow rings that - thanks to the 3D printing production process, able to create all the elements of an object at the same time - are already combined together by means of spherical joints, to generate an extremely structure flexible, whose only fixed point resides in the functioning of the jewel.
+Kalikon is in fact composed of a chain of hollow rings which - thanks to the production process of 3D printing, capable of creating all the elements of an object at the same time - are born already combined with each other through spherical joints, to generate an extremely flexible, whose only fixed point lies in the functioning of the jewel.